ahmad-PH/auto_lcc/readme.md

 ### Running the training code for non-sequential model

 **Starting point**
-The main notebook for running all the models is in the notebook [[Link](https://github.com/ahmad-PH/iml_group_proj/blob/main/report/Library%20of%20Congression%20Classification.ipynb)].
+The main notebook for running all the models is in this notebook [[Link](https://github.com/ahmad-PH/iml_group_proj/blob/main/report/Library%20of%20Congression%20Classification.ipynb)].
 Note that the training process required preprocessed embeddings data which lies in "github_data" folder.

 **Caching**